The industry has changed beyond all recognition for OEMs.

 Mobile technology allows people to navigate, inform, entertain and augment their lives wherever they are in the world.
 While one global brand can do all these things, it takes skill, knowledge, and experience to understand cultural market dynamics and build a profitable OEM business anywhere in the world.

-At Trustonic our Telecoms Platform helps Mobile Operators reduce the risk of bad debt and missed customer payments, allowing them to accept more customers.
-Find out how we work with Mobile Operators here or get in touch below.
+At Trustonic, our smartphone locking platform helps Mobile Operators reduce the risk of bad debt and missed customer payments, allowing them to accept more customers.
+Find out how we work with Mobile Operators or get in touch below.

 Get in touch